 Our ongoing Dinners with the Community series gives our many friends and neighbors a chance to come together to connect with one another over a shared meal.
 These dinners routinely bring together people of all ages and backgrounds, fostering open dialogue among individuals who otherwise might never have met.

 Vegetarian dishes are lovingly prepared by our staff and volunteers — the ingredients sourced partially from our garden.
 We invite participants to donate what they can, though no one is turned away for lack of funds.
 If someone is in need of a free meal and human connection without the pressure of having to contribute financially, we trust that it will be balanced by those who can give more with ease.

 Staff Blog: “Sharing a Meal and the Opportunities it Offers”

 In 2012 the Gandhi Institute moved to the Plymouth-Exchange neighborhood in an effort to better serve Rochester youth and community members.
 What is now the Gandhi House had been an abandoned building for 17 years and was lovingly restored by two friends and landlords of the Institute, David Knoll and David Skinner, along with their construction crew and a host of community helpers.

 Since moving to the Gandhi House, we have hosted hundreds of groups attending films, concerts, meetings, dialogues, training, and community service opportunities.
-In addition to office space, the house contains a library, a small retail area to purchase ‘Gandhi gear,’ a workshop / meeting room space, a meditation room, and a kitchen.
+In addition to office space, the house contains a small retail area to purchase ‘Gandhi gear,’ a workshop / meeting room space, a meditation room, and a kitchen.
 Community spaces on the first floor are wheelchair-friendly.

 The house is maintained by staff and volunteers, just as the garden is.
 To discourage violence against animals and the environment, we only eat vegetarian dishes in our space.
 This building and its history is a wonderful metaphor for our work.
 We are so grateful to be here and always welcome visitors.